MujyKun/Weverse/README.md

 weverse_client = WeverseClientAsync(authorization=token, verbose=True, loop=asyncio.get_event_loop(),
                                     web_session=web_session)
 try:
-    await weverse_client.start()  # creates all the cache needed for your account. except InvalidToken:
+    # creates all the cache that is specified.
+If the create parameters are set to True, they will take a very long time.
+    await weverse_client.start(create_old_posts=True, create_media=True)
+except InvalidToken:
     print("Invalid Token")